-Sacramental preparations are linked with our parish church of OLMC.
+Sacramental preparations (for Year 4 children) are linked with our parish church of OLMC.

 Children of other or no faith are included fully in the life of the school - and may elect to opt out of religious activities and worship if they choose.
 We consult with parents individually over such arrangements - on admission and as children move through the school.